Perkedel/Kemono-1/README.md

 Your instance should now be running [here](http://localhost:8000).

+For production, [Dokku](http://dokku.viewdocs.io/dokku/) is highly recommended for zero-friction deployment.

 **Where did the test scripts go?** The importer test scripts were removed in [v1.2](https://github.com/OpenYiff/Kemono/releases/tag/v1.2).

 ### Legal